bogdan9898/flaskvel/docs/README.md

     return int(value) % params[0] == 0
 ```

-For more details on how to get another field's values, check if nullable etc. see [Processor](#processor).
+> For more details on how to get another field's values, check if another field is nullable etc. see [Processor](#processor).

 ### 2. Registered rules
 Registered rules are rules that can be used with the [default rules syntax](#rules-syntax), just like the ones provided by FlaskVel.
 The `handlers` for this type of rules must satisfy exactly the same condition as the ones for [Unregistered rules](#1-unregistered-rules)